Lunar-Dawn/areodin/src/general/languages.md

 ### Elven

-Even in the more cosmopolitan world after the Evacuation the elves still keep their old culture in high regard.
+Even in the more cosmopolitan environment after the Evacuation the elves still keep their old culture in high regard.
 Combined with their [long lifespans](/meta/ancestries#ages) meaning fewer generations have lived above the clouds it means that the elven language is still commonly spoken by them.
 Although almost all elves *do* speak Hittipo, being able to converse, or at least deliver greetings in Elven is often seen as a sign of respect.

 #### Other ancestral Languages

-Most of the other ancestral languages (such as Dwarven, Goblin, and Halfling) are not lost, but learning them is done out of curiosity or respect, and their use as mother tounges is pretty much extinct.
+Most of the other ancestral languages (such as Dwarven, Goblin, and Halfling) are not lost, but learning them is usually done out of curiosity or respect, and their use as mother tounges is practically extinct.

 ### Draconic

 With their relatively independent culture and specific traditions, the Kobolds of [Sky-Roost](/places/sky_roost) have preserved Draconic as their native tongue.
-While most Kobolds do speak Hittipo, there is a not-insignificant proportion of them that never learned it.
+While most Kobolds do speak Hittipo, there is a not-insignificant proportion of them that never learn it.

 ### Celestial

-Still the liturgical language of the Church of the Dawnflower, most non-martial anointed followers of Sarenrae know Celestial.
-But with the shrinking of the church following the Evacuation its necessity as a cross-cultural language has diminished greatly.
+Once the liturgical language of the Church of the Dawnflower, Celestial is still used by the new Church of the Prismatic Ray, but significantly less.
+Most non-martial anointed followers of the Prismatic Ray do know Celestial.
+With the shrinking of the church and the introduction of Hittipo as a universal language following the Evacuation its necessity as a cross-cultural language has diminished greatly, and the language now rarely sees use beyond ceremonial purposes.

 ### Strix